VlachosGroup/Structure-Optimization/README.rst

 Catalyst Structure Optimization
 ================================

 Catalyst structure optimization in Python.
-Sphinx documentation is contained in the docs folder.
 It is applied to

 * NH3 decomposition on NiPt
 * Oxygen reduction reaction on Pt and Au

 Dependencies
 -------------
-* `Atomic simualtion environment <https://wiki.fysik.dtu.dk/ase/>`_ : Data structures for molecular structures anf file IO.
+* `Atomic simualtion environment <https://wiki.fysik.dtu.dk/ase/>`_ : Data structures for molecular structures and file IO.
 * `NetworkX <http://networkx.github.io/index.html>`_ : Handles graph theroy tasks such as node attributes and subgraph isomorphisms.
 * `Zacros-Wrapper <https://github.com/VlachosGroup/Zacros-Wrapper>`_ : Used to build the lattice and run KMC simulations for NH3 decomposition.
 * `mpi4py <http://pythonhosted.org/mpi4py/>`_ : Used to parallelize the genetic algorithm
+* `DEAP <http://deap.readthedocs.io/en/master/>`_ : Used for genetic algorithm

 Publications
 -------------